PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 - [ ] Define the terms 'virtual environment', 'package management' and 'technical debt' in machine learning
 - [ ] Describe the relative importance of ML code in a real-world ML system
 - [ ] Explain the benefits of using virtual environments and package management in Python
 - [ ] Create a virtual environment in Python
-- [ ] Install Python packages in a virtual environment using a package manager
+- [ ] Install Python packages in a virtual environment using the package manager Poetry

 <img src="./images/PythonEnvPackage.jpg" alt="Python setup for production ready ML code" width="600">